All the Resources You Need to Graduate Your Homeschool Student – for FREE!

 Looking for the needed documentation and trying to know where to start can feel a bit scary and overwhelming!
 But I promise that once you know what to do, it’s a pretty simple and straightforward process.

-My daughter and I recently spent some time looking around online and found some great resources.
+My daughter and I spent some time looking around online and found great resources to use in our own home.
 We want to share them with you to help take you through the entire process of having everything you need for your homeschool student to graduate – for FREE!

 A Note About the GED

-Before we get started with resources you do need, I want to talk about the GED for just a minute, because a lot of homeschool moms ask about it.
+Before we get started with resources you do need, I want to talk about the GED for just a minute, because a lot of homeschool moms have asked me about it.

 If your child did not complete graduation requirements, a GED may be a good option.
 Keep in mind, however, that a GED is generally for people who did not complete high school, and many potential employers will value a diploma over a GED when they’re looking at a resume.